informalsystems/vdd/blockchain/blockchain.md

-## Distributed Definition of Commit and
+## Distributed Definition of Commit

 **TODO:** Commit - *LastCommit*: the set of signatures of the validators that committed the last block.